-Beetlemania: Did you know that there are more beetle species in the world than there are mammal, bird, fish and reptile species combined?
-We’ll learn all about how this beetle diversity developed, what makes a beetle a beetle and the adaptations that helped them survive and thrive in ecosystems around the world.
+Did you know that there are more beetle species in the world than there are mammal, bird, fish, and reptile species combined?
+We’ll learn all about how this beetle diversity developed, what makes a beetle a beetle, and the adaptations that help them survive and thrive in ecosystems around the world.

-Millipede vs. Centipede: While at first glance millipedes and centipedes might seem like essentially the same anima, we can assure you they are actually quite different!
-During this program, students will become pros at recognizing the difference between these two amazing animals.
-You’ll even get to meet our most famous millipede, Milton, and we’ll end the program by feeding our largest centipede.
+While at first glance millipedes and centipedes might seem like essentially the same animal, we can assure you they are actually quite different!
+During this program students will become pros at recognizing the difference between these two amazing animals.
+You’ll even get to meet our giant African millipedes, and we’ll end the program by feeding our largest centipede.